sebastiannyholm/Schedule/README.md

 assignments are individually tied to one unique employee.
 "Hour of day" indicates at which point in time, on the chosen date, the user is expected to do this job.
-Below a user can enter how many hours of work the employee chosen for the assignment is expected to finish in.
+A user can enter how many hours of work the employee chosen for the assignment is expected to finish in.

 "Manage employees" (admin only)